- Departments & Services

 Tip: Use real-time leak detection linked to your mobile device.
-A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you to gather data necessary to understanding how much water you use and when – all key touchpoints for understanding how best to conserve, and therefore reduce your water bill.
+A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you understand how much water you use and when.

-Tip: If you do not have real-time leak detection, you can read the house water meter before and after a two-hour period when no water is being used.
+Tip: Read your home's water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, there is a leak.

 Tip: Put a little food coloring in your toilet tank.
-If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a leak that should be repaired immediately.
+If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a toilet leak that should be repaired promptly.

-Tip: Invest in EPA WaterSense labelled products, which perform as well as their counterparts, but with at least 20% less water use.
-Installing low flow shower heads and aerator screens on faucets can also help to reduce water consumption without changing one’s behavior.
-Consider investing in an “instant hot water heater,” rather than relying on hot water tanks.
+Tip: Invest in EPA WaterSense labeled products, which perform as well as their counterparts, but with at least 20% less water use.
+Install low flow shower heads and aerator screens on faucets to reduce water consumption, and consider investing in an instant hot water heater, rather than relying on inefficient hot water tanks.

 Tip: Change your behavior.
-Pay attention to the small things, e.g., turn off the water while brushing your teeth, take a shorter shower and turn off the water while washing, take a shower instead of a bath, etc.
+Pay attention to the small things: turn off the water while brushing your teeth, take shorter showers and turn off the water while washing, or take a brief shower instead of a bath.